Now Enrolling for Adult, Adolescent, and Parent Programs!

 Walk The Middle Path

-A 6-week group focused on caregiver and child validation techniques, understanding opposite points of view, and working on changing painful or difficult thoughts and emotions.
+This 6-week group focuses on caregiver and child validation techniques, understanding opposite points of view, and working on changing painful or difficult thoughts and emotions.
 The group also focuses on helping participants accept themselves, others, and circumstances as they are in the moment.
 The participants will discuss care-giving styles with clear rules and follow-through, combined with a flexible and democratic style, where discussion is encouraged.
 The participants will also explore what healthy adjustments in adolescent development looks like.

 Telephone Skills Coaching